TanishaChetty/fortunes/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of fortunes is to read your fortune from the word you select from the options.
+The goal of fortunes is to give the user a fortune based on the set of preset words they choose.

 ## Installation